ercrema/baorista/README.md

 library(devtools)
 install_github('ercrema/baorista')
 ```
+For a quick introduction to _baorista_ check the package [vignette](https://github.com/ercrema/baorista/blob/main/vignettes/using_baorista.Rmd).

 ## Funding
 The development of this package was funded by a Philip Leverhulme Prize (PLP-2019-304) awarded to E.Crema.